Taxation of international executives

 What are the current income tax rates for residents and non-residents in the Czech Republic?

-There is a flat rate of 15 percent applicable on a super-gross salary (gross salary increased by 34 percent of employer part of Czech obligatory social security and health insurance contributions) This is either hypothetical (if the employee is not subject to the Czech social security scheme) or actually paid if the individual is subject to the Czech social security scheme.
+There is a flat rate of 15 percent applicable on a super-gross salary (gross salary increased by 34 percent of employer part of Czech obligatory social security and health insurance contributions) This is either hypothetical (if the employee is not subject to the Czech social security scheme except from 1 January 2019 individuals who are obligatory insured in other EU Member State, Switzerland or in the EEA State)) or actually paid if the individual is subject to the Czech social security scheme.
+In case of individuals who are obligatory insured in another EU Member State, in EEA State or Switzerland the ‘super gross’ salary shall be as of 1 January 2019 newly calculated as gross salary increased by the employer part of the foreign obligatory social security and health insurance contributions.

-From 1 January 2013, in addition to standard 15% flat rate, a 7% solidarity tax increase is imposed on annual gross income (sum of gross employment income and taxable self-employment income/or reduced by the actual tax loss from self-employment income) exceeding CZK 1,438,992 (amount applicable for 2018).
+From 1 January 2013, in addition to standard 15 percent flat rate, a 7 percent solidarity tax increase is imposed on annual gross income (sum of gross employment income and taxable self-employment income/or reduced by the actual tax loss from self-employment income) exceeding 1,569,552 Czech Koruna (CZK) (amount applicable for 2019).
 In the case of employees on Czech payroll, the solidarity tax increase is applied monthly on income exceeding 1/12 of the above annual threshold as an advance payment.

 Other income except for employment and self-employment income is taxed at 15 percent.